Introduction

 The Originator initiates the transaction, which is processed by the ODFI and transmitted to the ACH network.
 The payment is then received and credited by the RDFI to the Receiver’s account.

-How Long Does ACH Payment Processing Take?
+How Long Do ACH Payment Take?

 Still, with same-day ACH payments, the process can be completed within the same day if the transaction is initiated early enough— Transactions and batches must be submitted before the 10:30 AM ET or 2:45 PM ET processing times window.
 However, same-day ACH incurs additional costs and requires a separate Originating ID.